10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 - Integration with Sage 300 CRE and other Sage products

 Pricing: Enterprise pricing only.
-Expect $5,000-$15,000+ annually depending on modules, users, and implementation.
+Expect $5,000 to $15,000+ annually depending on modules, users, and implementation.
 On-premise and cloud options available.

 Pros: